 The Lewis College Teacher Scholar Academy

-Since last year with the introduction of the Lewis College Teacher-Scholar Academy in April 2016, our faculty has received many accolades.
+With the introduction of the Lewis College Teacher-Scholar Academy, our faculty has received many accolades.
 I want to recognize our teacher-scholars who are striving for excellence in their academic programs.

 Last July, Professor Chip Zimmerman received the first Lewis College Teaching Excellence Award.
 He aims to enhance the interprofessional education (IPE) activities of faculty and students, which is important because studies have shown that upwards to 70% of adverse events in the hospital setting occur due to a lack of interprofessional communication and/or collaboration1.
 Professor Zimmerman used the award funding to purchase a Double Robotics 2 Telepresence Robot or “Louie”.
 He has teleconferenced-in faculty and healthcare professionals for instruction and simulation.
 In May, he and six other faculty members will be attending the next Interprofessional Education Collaborative (IPEC) meeting in Washington DC.

 Kudos go to Professors Jessica Todd, and Catherine McCarroll (now retired) and Dr. Anita Nucci on their publication of “High-Fidelity Patient Simulation (HPS) Increases Dietetic Students’ Self-Efficacy Prior to Clinical Supervised Practice: A Preliminary Study” in the Journal of Nutrition Education and Behavior.
 Find the article at J Nutr Educ Behav, 2016; 48:563-567.
 Their findings support the use of HPS in graduate nutrition students due to an increase in their self-efficacy before supervised clinical practice.